LendieFollett/Not-Just-A-Random-Forest/README.md

 The provided code reproduces:

-- [x] All numbers provided in text in the paper
+- [] All numbers provided in text in the paper
-- [x] All tables and figures in the paper
+- [] All tables and figures in the paper
-- [ ] Selected tables and figures in the paper, as explained and justified below.
+- [x ] Selected tables and figures in the paper, as explained and justified below.

 | Figure/Table #    | Program                  | Line Number | Output file                      | Note                            |